ulule/go/README.md

 ## Tests

-Keep your tests in the same package of your logic.

-Make them independants, fast and avoid a complex logic.
+Keep your tests in the same package of your logic make them independants, fast and avoid a complex logic.

 Keep functional and unit tests separate: you don't need to test a behavior from the HTTP handler.

+Prefer writing multiple small tests than an unique integration test which will be slower.

-Don't mock too much, avoid mocking the main datastore or your tests will fail badly.
+Don't mock too much, avoid mocking the main datastore or your application will fail badly.

-Use map for multiples check within the same test.
+Use map for multiple checks within the same test.

 ## Vendor